-To assist doctoral students who are poised to complete distinguished dissertations and enter the job market during their sixth year of study, the Graduate School awards dissertation completion fellowships that provide $20,000 in living support and an opportunity for independent teaching, as well as full remission of tuition, fees and the single student health insurance premium.
+To assist doctoral students who are poised to complete distinguished dissertations and enter the job market, the Graduate School awards approximately thirty dissertation completion fellowships annually that provide a sixth-year of funding, including $20,000 in living support (including a half-time teaching appointment), as well as full remission of tuition, fees and the single student health insurance premium.
+Fellows are typically offered appointments in the new undergraduate “Engagements” curriculum, which provides a unique and novel teaching experience for students’ professional portfolios.
 Details regarding the nomination process are announced annually in late February.

 In collaboration with the Office of Graduate & Postdoctoral Affairs and the University of Virginia’s Society of Fellows, the Graduate School awards grants of up to $5,000 to doctoral students in the arts, humanities and social sciences to support preliminary dissertation research during the summer months.
 These grants fund research travel to archives, collections and field sites that will enable the student to determine the feasibility of prospective dissertation projects, survey available sources and clarify the research focus, thus better positioning the student to apply for support from external funding agencies to support the advanced stage of research and writing.
 Details regarding the application process are announced annually in late February.

 The Scholars’ Lab in the University Library supports a number of funding opportunities for emerging scholars and practitioners of the digital humanities.
 The Praxis Program supports a team of six University of Virginia PhD students from a variety of disciplines to conceive, develop, publish, and promote a digital project over the course of an academic year.
 The Lab also offers a Digital Humanities Prototyping Fellowship to individual graduate students who wish to develop a particular project and a Digital Humanities Dissertation Fellowship to advanced doctoral students who are completing dissertations with digital content.